degatedev/trusted_setup/Coordinator.md

 >
 > To verify the first participant, the command is `nohup python3 verify_contribution.py 1` &
 >
-> To verify the first participant, the command is `nohup python3 verify_contribution.py 2` &
+> To verify the second participant, the command is `nohup python3 verify_contribution.py 2` &
 >
 > etc...
 >
-> To verify the first participant, the command is `nohup python3 verify_contribution.py 6` &
+> To verify the 6th participant, the command is `nohup python3 verify_contribution.py 6` &
 >
 > Once the verification is completed, the following log information will be outputted:
 >